PARISH NEWS September 2017

 Cllr Gray further assured the Parish Council that all options were open for discussion and that the District Council were not disposed to upset the village over a relatively small sum of money.

 The Parish Council is required to submit a response to the District Council by 26 September 2017.
 It was unanimously agreed that the response should reaffirm the position previously taken that Meadowground should remain as open green space.

 The Parish Council will be exploring the possibility of obtaining advice on tree management on the playing field.

 There have been some complaints recently concerning the state of the waste bin in the children’s playground.
 Arrangements have now been put in place for this to be emptied on a weekly basis and disposed of in the village hall bin.
 It was noticed that, when the bin was last emptied it contained several parcels of dog waste.
 This is surprising as dogs are not allowed in the children’s playground for very good health reasons, so it is puzzling that people would allow their dogs to foul else-where, pick it up and bring it into the playground!
 In response to this, the Parish Council will investigate the possibility of providing a dog waste bin to be emptied by the District Council (at a cost, of course).

 The Parish Council will be granting funds to the Village Hall Management Committee to help with the costs of refurbishing the gents’ toilets in the hall.

-The date set for the next Parish Council meeting is Tuesday 18th July 2017.
-At the village hall at 7.30pm.
+The date of the next Parish Council meeting will be Tuesday 17th October at the village hall at 7.30pm

 07780 119311 [email protected]